 Edinburgh-Glasgow push-pull 1972

-The service between Edinburgh and Glasgow was upgraded in 1971 with the introduction of class 27 powered push-pull rakes of Mk2 coaches, which ran with a loco at each end at speeds up to 90 mile/h, on a 30 minute interval service.
-Starting in May 1971, the service ran from Glasgow Queen Street to Edinburgh Waverley via Falkirk, calling at Haymarket and Falkirk High.
+The service between Edinburgh and Glasgow was upgraded in May 1971 with the introduction of class 27 powered push-pull rakes of Mk2 coaches, which ran with a loco at each end at speeds up to 90 mile/h, on a 30 minute interval service.
+These replaced the original Swindon Inter-City DMU's which had been introduced in 1957.
+The service ran from Glasgow Queen Street to Edinburgh Waverley via Falkirk, calling at Haymarket and Falkirk High.

-Twelve class 27 locos were allocated for the task having been equipped with electric train heating (ETH), dual brakes (air and vacuum) and through-control via a cable running the length of each train set.
-The locomotives were re-designated class 27A.
-These consisted of 6 sets each containing 6 Mk2a & Mk2b coaches which had also had air brakes fitted and the heating systems modified for ETH.
+24 class 27 locos were modified for the task at St Rollox and Derby Works and were equipped with electric train heating (ETH), dual brakes (air and vacuum) and through-control via a cable running the length of each train set.
+They were also fitted with automatic fire fighting equipment and driver/guard communication The locomotives were re-designated class 27A.
+The trains consisted of 6 sets each containing six Mk2a & Mk2b coaches which had also had air brakes fitted and the heating systems modified for ETH.

-The original formation was tested on the Midland main line between Derby and Leicester.
+The original formation was tested on the Midland main line between Derby and Leicester and on the ECML.

 Test car 4 pictured in the EDU at Derby in 1982.
 The through control wiring can be seen on the RHS going over the roof.